-I am a second-year graduate student in the Political Science PhD program at Northwestern University.
-My core interest is in scholarship, teaching, and organizing that uncover and address social inequalities and their political causes and consequences.
-My academic research agenda explores the role of law and public policy in the formation and mediation of racial and gender inequalities; my main areas of interest are immigration policy, social policy, and criminal justice policy in the United States.
-You can find some information about my nascent research and teaching experience here.
+I am a fourth-year graduate student in the Political Science PhD program at Northwestern University.
+My core interest is in scholarship and teaching that uncover and address the political causes and consequences of social inequalities.
+My research agenda explores the relationship between the policy process and racial and gender inequalities, with a particular focus on civil rights policy, social policy, and immigration policy in the United States.
+You can find information about my research, teaching, and service on this website.

 I am currently an instructor at Chicago Field Studies.
 I am also a Graduate Affiliate at the Chicago Democracy Project, a Graduate Fellow in Legal Studies, and a Graduate Fellow in the Brady Program in Ethics and Civic Life.
 I have previously been a Graduate Research Assistant at the Institute for Policy Research, coordinator of the Comparative Historical Social Sciences workshop, a board member of the Graduate Leadership and Advocacy Council, and co-chair of the Political Science Graduate Students Association.